Remarks on Compton forward scattering singularity in the NCQED: Compton scattering in the NCQED and the forward scattering singularity

-The tree-level Compton scattering ($e\gamma\to e\gamma$, in a general sense) in NCQED is one of the earliest studied \cite{Mathews:2000we,Godfrey:2001yy} and probably also one of the less understood process after two decades of research.
+The tree level Compton scattering in NCQED is one of the earliest studied \cite{Mathews:2000we,Godfrey:2001yy} and probably also one of the less understood process after two decades of research.
 Since it is quite obvious that the NC scale should lie above the SM scales ($m_W, m_H, m_t)$, it is reasonable to assume that $s\ll4\Lambda_{\rm NC}^2$.
-Thus in the NC differential Compton cross sections from \cite{Latas:2020nji} we may expand cosine and Bessel functions over the small argument and obtain:
+Thus in the pure NC differential unpolarised Compton cross sections from \cite{Latas:2020nji} we may expand cosine and Bessel functions over the small argument and obtain:

 where $C=\sqrt{(c_{01}-c_{13})^2+(c_{02}-c_{23})^2}$.
-There is forward scattering $(x\to1)$ singularity in equation (\ref{TCrossSectC4}).
-This unique existence of an unregulated forward-scattering collinear divergence in this process was rarely mentioned in the literature until recently.
-The forward scattering singularity raises the consideration/concern whether the theory has to be significantly modified for consistency and/or easily distinguishable from the commutative theory.
-These questions are still unanswerable right now as the correct regulation of the collinear divergence is still at large.
-On the other hand, a Laurent expansion near the collinear pole $x=1$ shows that the singular term in the central mass frame has the following form:
+There is unavoidable forward $(x\to1)$ scattering singularity in upolarised differential cross section (\ref{TCrossSectC4}).
+Recall that this singularity, arising from the t-channel NC amplitude ${\cal M}^{\rm C}_{It}$ (Fig. 2 and Eq.
+(46) in \cite{Latas:2020nji}), is originating from the triple photon coupling in the NCQED.
+This unique existence of an unregulated forward scattering divergence in this process was rarely mentioned in the literature until recently.
+The forward scattering singularity raises the concern whether the theory has to be significantly modified for consistency and/or easily distinguishable from the commutative theory.
+These questions are still unanswerable right now as the correct regulation of that divergence is still at large.
+On the other hand, a Laurent expansion near the pole $x=1$ shows that the singular term in the center-of-mass (CM) frame has the following form: